vsh26/linux-commands/README.md

 3️⃣ Setting a temporary environment variable (for the current shell session)
   - `export VARIABLE_NAME=value`

-4️⃣ Setting a pemanent environment variable (for the current shell session)
+4️⃣ Setting a permanent environment variable (for the future session)
+  - Open your `~/.bashrc` or `~/.profile` (shell configuration file)
-  - `export VARIABLE_NAME=value`
+  - Add `export VARIABLE_NAME=value`
-  - Add env variable in `./bashrc` (configuration file), using any text editor, and save the file
+  - Save this file
   - Reload configuration file using `source ~/.bashrc`

 5️⃣ Unsetting a temporary environment variable
   - `unset VARIABLE_NAME`

-6️⃣ Unsetting a pemanent environment variable
+6️⃣ Unsetting a permanent environment variable
   - Open `./bashrc` file, locate the line that exports the variable you want to unset
   - Delete or comment out the line and save the file
   - Reload configuration file using `source ~/.bashrc`